derekrsargent/react-native-keyboard-manager/README.md

 ### Commit [4ea1f4a](https://github.com/derekrsargent/react-native-keyboard-manager/commit/4ea1f4a3ce9c67b6ae78a9e57a913c54efd8735e)

-In this commit we enabled the new architecture and add the Turbo Module for Android.
+In this commit we enable the new architecture and add the Turbo Module for Android.
 The abstract class definition for the new architecture:
 ```java
 abstract class KeyboardManagerSpec internal constructor(context: ReactApplicationContext) :
   NativeKeyboardManagerSpec(context) {